Nales54/LycansNewRoles/README.md

 - For example you can sabotage 2 wells during the first day, then the third during the second day, and the sabotage will be triggered during the following night.

 ### List of sabotages and their objects and effects:
+Map 1 (villages)
 - Poisoned wells: the well in each of the 3 villages.
 Slowly reduces health and slightly slows down all players.
 - Eternal night: the wood pile near the church, the 4 pillars at the ruins, and the cauldron near the fishermens' village.
 Increases night length and reduces Wolf hunger.
 - Portals: the 4 portals in the map (only need to sabotage 3 of them).
 Greatly reduces Portal cooldown and only allows transformed Wolves to use them.

+Map 2 (castle)
+- Poisoned wells: the two wells in town, the well behind the castle, and the fountain in front of the castle.
+Slowly reduces health and slightly slows down all players.
+- Cursed night: the book in the town church, the notice board next to the spawn, and the book in the room at the top of the castle.
+Increases fog and casts negative effects on random non-transformed players.

 ## New potion effects
 - Midas (positive): multiplies loot value by 4.